Shaaji4u/Shaaji4u/README.md

 - 👋 Hi, I’m @Shaaji4u
-- 👀 I’m interested in Computer vision
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Python, Advance Excel, face recoy
+- 🌱 I’m currently learning Python, Advance Excel, SQL
-- 💞️ I’m looking to collaborate on computer vision program
+- 💞️ I’m looking to collaborate on data analytics project
-- 📫 How to reach me shaajialfred@gmail.com
+- 📫 How to reach me dev.shaaji@gmail.com

 <!---
 Shaaji4u/Shaaji4u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.